MicrosoftDocs/dynamics-365-project-operations/articles/procurement/set-up-vendor-retention.md

 > [!NOTE]
 > If you have more than one milestone for different levels of project completion, enter a separate vendor retention term line for every retention rule.
 Each line can specify a different percentage to retain and a different percentage to release for each designated level of project completion.

-## Set up vendor agreement for the project
+## Set up a vendor agreement for the project

 Set up the vendor retention terms that apply to the project.
 The vendor retention terms are also displayed on purchase orders that you create for the vendor.